sourcetrait/srctrait-note/README.md

 `cargo install srctrait-note-cli`

 The standalone command's default name is **srctrait-note**.
-It's recommended to make an alias to something like *note* for easy of use.
+It's recommended to make an alias to something like *note* for ease of use.

 In Fish, this would be something like:
 ```bash